sparklerfish/purrojects/README.md

 ## Technologies
 #### Backend
 Purrojects is built on a Ruby on Rails framework with a PostgreSQL database.
+User-uploaded images are hosted with Amazon Web Services.

 #### Frontend
 Purrojects uses React and Redux to dynamically update and respond to user interaction in a single-page app.